Run Your Game Servers From Discord

 /server status | Check a server’s current status |

-/server start | Start a server and get its connect address |
+/server start | Start a server (with a save restore) and get its connect address |

-/server stop | Stop a server (with an optional save) |
+/server stop | Stop a server — your world is saved first |

 /server restart | Restart a server |